-Victoria Shapiro/ShutterstockI’ll never forget the day eight years ago when I truly saw Central Park for the first time.
-It was a chilly, clear autumn day and I had just picked up a pair of glasses that were sturdy enough to wear when I played squash.
-After complaining for years about my vision issues, at the age of 54 I finally found an optometrist who took me seriously and prescribed single-distance vision glasses with prism lenses.
-He wasn’t even certain these would help me, but he knew that I would keep complaining so he decided to try something new.
+I’ll never forget the day when I truly saw Central Park for the first time.
+On a chilly, clear autumn day, I went to pick up a pair of glasses that were sturdy enough to wear for when I play squash.
+After complaining for years about my vision problems, at the age of 54, I finally found an optometrist who took me seriously and prescribed single-distance vision eye glasses with prism lenses.
+Prism lenses can help with diplopia, or double vision.
+He wasn’t even certain these would help me, but he decided to try something new.
 (Learn about other amazing vision breakthroughs.)

-The moment I put those glasses on, a world I had never known suddenly snapped into focus.
-All around me, depth, color, and texture took on new meaning.
-The leaves on the trees differentiated themselves from one another, the water on the lake rippled.
-What had once been a uniform blur separated into hundreds of glitter images.
+The moment I put those glasses on, a world I had never known went into focus.
+All around me, depth, color, and texture began to take a new meaning.
+I saw the leaves on the trees differentiate themselves from one another and the water on the lake ripple.
+But it took me a long time to get to this moment.

 I spent decades seeing overlapping and blurred images, where most people see a single image.
-So, not only was my reading blurred but it caused constant eye strain, too.
+So, not only was my reading blurred, but it caused constant eye strain, too.
 I had another BVD issue as well called anisometropia, which means my two eyes have large discrepancies in their refractive powers.
 I recalled a past exam, where a doctor had found my anisometropia, but missed my esophoria.

-Kzenon/ShutterstockDespite my eye conditions, I kept doing the best I could.
+Despite my eye conditions, I kept doing the best I could.
 In high school, I got a job at Gannett News.
-And even though reading was extremely challenging, I made it through law school by committing swaths of information to memory.
+Reading was been extremely challenging, but I made it through law school by committing swaths of information to memory.
 As a result of that, I could recall facts without having to crack a book.

 After law school, I was able to work, but I often passed on great jobs because I couldn’t keep up with the reading.
 Plus, I was constantly tired because of the eye strain.

 These days, I tell everyone about BVD and I encourage people to make sure they get a BVD assessment as part of their comprehensive eye exam, then follow up with an eye care professional regarding the best course of treatment.
-I want everyone to know about this condition and get the help they need.
+I want everyone to know about this vision problem and get the help they need.

 For more information about BVD, visit the College of Optometrists in Vision Development.